ingted/AkkaWorkshop/README.md

   - Visual Studio 2015-2017
   - Docker

 There will be a handful of labs that we'll work on.
 Most will have a scaffolded solution that contains entities and helper code (along with NuGet packages - using Paket).
-You can either code along or view the solutions in hidden files.
-All solutions will be placed in a GitHub repo.
+You can either code along or view the solutions in hidden files.  _All solutions will be placed in a GitHub repo_.

 ### Visual Studio Code